simeononsecurity/simeononsecurity.ch/content/guides/mastering-windows-cmd-scripting-advanced-ideas/index.en.md

 ### Integrating into IT Management

-In the realm of **IT management** and **cybersecurity**, leveraging the disowning concept can bring notable benefits.
+In **IT management** and **cybersecurity**, using the disowning concept can bring notable benefits.
 Picture a scenario where you're running vulnerability scans on multiple servers.
-By utilizing `start /b`, you can initiate scans simultaneously while keeping your terminal available for additional tasks.
-This approach optimizes your resource utilization and empowers you to stay agile in managing various systems.
+By using `start /b`, you can initiate scans simultaneously while keeping your terminal available for additional tasks.
+This approach optimizes your resource use and empowers you to stay agile in managing various systems.

 ### Making the Most of Automation